jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 ### NuGet

-During a reorg, when ScottGu took leadership over Azure, the ASP.NET group merged together with the WCF group.
+[During a reorg](https://www.zdnet.com/article/microsofts-plan-to-increase-its-focus-on-developers-the-full-internal-memo/), when [ScottGu](https://weblogs.asp.net/scottgu) took on leadership in Azure, the ASP.NET group merged together with the WCF group.
 This opened up opportunities for projects like ASP.NET Web API.
 It also opened up an opportunity for me to expand my scope at Microsoft; I got to work on ASP.NET and NuGet.

 I joined the NuGet team right as NuGet 1.5 was shipping.
 At that time, it was basically a side project, with everyone on the team also working on other products.
 NuGet was open source and the client was downloaded through CodePlex and installed as a Visual Studio extension.